Codes and Standards

 How Floor Friction Will Help

 It's important that you perform you due diligence in making your floors and walkways as safe as possible.
 Because no single standard is universally accepted or perfect for all situations, Floor Friction is your trusted floor safety partner.
-Our experts will help you choose the best non-slip solutions for your chosen floor type, based on the specific needs of the environment, as well as maintenance practices and cleaning methods, all to properly maintain slip-resistant surfaces.
+Our experts will help you choose the best non-slip and visual solutions for your chosen floor type, based on the specific needs of the environment, as well as maintenance practices and cleaning methods, all to properly maintain slip-resistant surfaces.
 Call us at 203-649-8720 to discuss your floor safety today.